 Elizabeth Dole was only the second woman to serve as president since Clara Barton founded the American Red Cross in 1881.
 She totally restructured the world’s largest humanitarian organization during her eight years as president, serving as a volunteer in her first year.
 She led a massive transformation of the way the Red Cross collects, tests and distributes one-half of the nation’s blood supply.

 Following the Red Cross, she sought the Republican presidential nomination, becoming the first viable female candidate from a major political party.
 Elected in 2002, Senator Dole became the first woman to represent North Carolina in the United States Senate.
-In 2012, she founded Caring for Military Families: The Elizabeth Dole Foundation to raise awareness and support for over one million caregivers of our nation’s wounded warriors.
+In 2012, she founded Caring for Military Families: The Elizabeth Dole Foundation to raise awareness and support for our nation’s 5.5 million caregivers of our nation’s wounded warriors.

 Senator Dole has received numerous honorary degrees and awards.
-Most recently, she was honored by Public Counsel, the nation’s largest pro-bono law firm, with its prestigious William O. Douglas Award and by the Caregiver Action Network with its Hands-On Help Award.
-She resides in Washington, DC and North Carolina with her beloved husband of thirty-nine years, Senator Bob Dole.
+Most recently, she was inducted into the Indiana Wesleyan University Society of World Changers and presented an honorary degree from the Pardee RAND Graduate School.
+Previously, she was honored by Public Counsel, the nation’s largest pro-bono law firm, with its prestigious William O. Douglas Award and by the Caregiver Action Network with its Hands-On Help Award.
+Senator Dole resides in Washington, DC and North Carolina with her beloved husband of thirty-nine years, Senator Bob Dole.